To set up and manage your New Relic users, you should first understand some basic concepts about how our user management system works.

 - A user's access is based on the access granted to them by their user type and their permissions (learn more).

 - Roles govern observability platform features, while access to organization- and user-related admin settings are governed by administration settings.

-To view roles and their capabilities, go to the Access management UI and click Roles.
+To view roles and their permissions, go to the Access management UI and click Roles.

-We have several "standard roles," which are roles that are available by default and that satisfy some commonly needed sets of capabilities.
+We have several standard roles, which are roles that are available by default and that satisfy some common user management use cases.

-Note that some of our standard roles have hidden capabilities that aren't available for adding to a custom role.
-The only standard roles that can be replicated with a custom role are Standard user and Read only; all others have some hidden capabilities.
+Note that some of our standard roles have permissions that we don't expose and that aren't available for adding to a custom role.
+The only standard roles that can be replicated with a custom role are Standard user and Read only; all others have some non-exposed permissions.

 Here's a table with our standard roles.
-To better understand the account-scoped roles, go to the Access management UI and select a role.
+To better understand these roles, go to the access management UI and select a role.